Position IDs Matter: An Enhanced Position Layout for Efficient Context Compression in Large Language Models: Experimental Results

 \subsection{Scalability Results}

 We conduct experiments at 3B and 8B scales from the same model family to verify method scalability.
 Table~\ref{tab:scaled_results} shows that EPL achieves performance improvements at all scales and the improvement does not attenuate with larger scale.
-For example, at 8B scale, the MRQA ROUGE-1 F1 increased 14.03 for ICAE and increased 1.89 for 500xCompressor, which are similar to the improvement observed in 1B case in Table~\ref{tab:ood_results_main}, holding promise for the method's effectiveness on large-scale language models.
+For example, at 8B scale, the MRQA ROUGE-1 F1 increases by 14.03 points for ICAE and by 1.89 points for 500xCompressor, which is similar to the improvement observed in 1B case in Table~\ref{tab:ood_results_main}, holding promise for the method's effectiveness on large-scale language models.
 More detailed results on MRQA can be found in Table~\ref{tab:id_results} and~\ref{tab:ood_results}.